kumahq/kuma-website/app/_src/networking/transparent-proxying.md

 title: Transparent Proxying
 ---

+{% comment %}
+This page is legacy and shown only for Kuma < 2.9.x.
+Only fix obvious bugs here; make other changes in app/_src/networking/transparent-proxy/
+{% endcomment %}

 ## What is Transparent Proxying?
 A transparent proxy is a type of server that can intercept network traffic to and from a service without changes to the client application code.
 In the case of {{site.mesh_product_name}} it is used to capture traffic and redirect it to `kuma-dp` so Mesh policies can be applied.